StrikerX3/virt86-demos/apps/basic-demo/README.md

 # Basic demo

-This applications demonstrates basic usage of a number of features provided by virt86.
+This application demonstrates basic usage of a number of features provided by virt86.

 It selects the first platform available in the system and creates a virtual machine with one processor, 64 KiB of ROM at 0xFFFF0000 and 1 MiB of RAM at 0x00000000.
 No other hardware is emulated.